-Varenicline works by lightly stimulating the nicotine receptors in the brain, which is supposed to both ease the cravings and make smoking tobacco much less enjoyable.
+Varenicline works by lightly stimulating the nicotinic receptors in the brain, which is supposed to ease the cravings both and make smoking tobacco much less enjoyable.
 However, please note that Chantix has been noted to have two very serious side effects.
 Many users have reported depression and suicidal ideation (some have even attempted suicide), and an increase in cardiovascular events in people with preexisting cardiovascular conditions.

-Buproprion is used both as an anti-depressant and a smoking cessation drug.
-As an anti-depressant, it is typically sold as Wellbutrin.
-As a quit smoking medication, it is sold as Zyban.
+Bupropion is used both as an anti-depressant and a smoking cessation drug.
+As an antidepressant, they typically sell it as Wellbutrin.
+As a quit smoking medication, they sell it as Zyban.

-Be sure to click the link above to read our full guide to quit smoking medications!
-Please do because both of these drugs can have serious side effects that you need to be aware of.
+Be sure to click the link to read our full guide to quit smoking medications!
+Please do because both of these drugs can have serious side effects.

 While nicotine replacement and medication are the most prevalent smoking cessation tools, there are others.
-Nicotine-free and electronic cigarettes have both been used as alternatives to tobacco.
+Some people have resorted to using Nicotine-free cigarettes as an alternative.

-Many consumers believe that if they replace tobacco cigarettes with some other kind of cigarette that it is safer.
-But this is not true!
-Nicotine-free cigarettes typically contain MORE tar than tobacco cigarettes and can still result in all the short and long term negative side effects of normal smoking.
+Some may believe that if they were to replace tobacco cigarettes with some other kind of Nicotine-free cigarette that it is safer.
+However, this is not true!
+Nicotine-free cigarettes typically contain MORE tar than tobacco cigarettes and can still result in all the short and long-term negative side effects of normal smoking.
 Using these products means you have to still deal with the physical withdrawal of nicotine, while still subjecting yourself huge amounts of tar and ash.
 Please read our page on Nicotine Free Cigarettes to learn more about why you need to avoid nicotine-free cigarettes!